32-Year-Old Safety – Pittsburgh Steelers

 Will Allen Contract Information:

-Signed by the Steelers in March of 2014.
+Re-signed with the Steelers in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Will Allen – simply subscribe now.